 Hedera Hashgraph technology is patented and not open source.
 Hence, the developers cannot fork the protocol for creating their own public versions, such as Bitcoin Cash and Bitcoin SV.

-Blockchain vs Hedera Hashgraph: Comparison Table
+strong>Blockchain vs Hedera Hashgraph: Comparison Table

 Below we represent a tabulated differentiation of blockchain vs Hedera Hashgraph to offer a comprehensive analysis: